 Beautiful topiary has long been an enduring feature of great gardens and landscapes.
 We can help you continue that tradition with spectacular bespoke pieces and classic shapes in Box, Yew, Holly, Hornbeam and Beech, as well as more unusual choices of specie, shape and size.

 Mature pieces are our speciality and we are frequently called upon to search Europe for bespoke plants to fit seamlessly into a particular garden space.
-You will find fresh inspiration as well as popular spirals, cones, beehives, domes, cylinders, cubes, pyramids and balls on our gallery pages.
+You will find fresh inspiration as well as popular spirals, cones, beehives, domes, low domes, cylinders, cubes, pyramids and balls on our gallery pages.

 Due to the age and magnificence of the best plants, they must be lifted from the ground with very large, heavy root-balls and require specialist handling skills and machinery to be moved.
 These mature plants are a real investment, so it is worth getting the work carried out by experienced professionals – which is why we offer a planting service to give you expert support and peace of mind.

 Topiary is the traditional ancient art of shaping plants (usually evergreen) to create spectacular architectural living forms.
 Add topiary to a garden and it gives a sense of depth and structure.
 Planting it has an immediate impact by creating focal points for the onlooker.
 A great piece of topiary placed strategically in front of a wall, fence, pathway, gate entrance or front door, can dramatically improve an area which may otherwise be flat, lifeless and boring.
 While rigid in structure (due to years of training), they are by very nature natural and soft, so they are ideal for creating a bridge between hard and soft landscaping.
 A carefully selected piece of topiary will fit seamlessly into practically all environments and dramatically enhance the surrounding area.